-Bitcoin is the most valued exchange in the world, and considering the value of Nigerian currency at the moment a bitcoin is worth over one million naira, which has made its promotions rampant on electronic and social media.
+Bitcoin is the most valued crypto-currency in the world, and considering the value of Nigerian currency at the moment a bitcoin is worth over four million naira, which has made its promotions rampant on electronic and social media.

 SEC said in a January 12, 2017 statement that:

 The public is hereby advised to exercise extreme caution with regard to digital (crypto currencies such as Swisscoin, OneCoin, Bitcoin and such other virtual or digital currencies) as a vehicle of investments.